 By Janet Gray, B.A., B.Admin, CFP®, EPC, CPCA

-Waiting for an inheritance is not a solid financial plan.
-But the fact is, Stats Canada reports that the total net worth of Canadians 65 or older is $2.30-billion, and much of that legacy will be passed on.
+Waiting for inheritance is not a solid financial plan.
+But the fact is, that in 2018 Stats Canada reported that the total net worth of Canadians 65 or older was $2.30-billion, and much of that legacy will be passed on.
 Those on the receiving end of a generous bequest can make a real impact on their financial well-being, but only if they make the right choices in the short and long term.

 There are many ways to use a large inheritance, and we’ll look at several of them in this article.
 But, whenever you receive any kind of financial windfall, the first thing you need to do is catch your breath.